 They’re looking at the form and technique, not the size of the person’s thighs or waist.

-If you’re a plus-size influencer who receives unsolicited advice on how to properly do a certain exercise – see this for what it actually is: helpful advice from an individual who’s passionate about fitness.
+If you’re a plus-size influencer who receives unsolicited advice on how to properly do a certain exercise – see this for what it actually is: helpful advice from an individual who’s passionate about fitness for any body.

 That same person very likely gives out unsolicited advice to thinner people as well.